RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 Allows direct write to block 0 only when UID is default `AA55C396`.
 But always could be rewritten multiple times with backdoors commands.

-Backdoor commands are available even after the personalization and makes that card detectable.
+Backdoor commands are available even after the personalization and makes that tag detectable.

 That's a key difference from [OTP](#mifare-classic-direct-write-otp)/[OTP 2.0](#mifare-classic-otp-2.0) tags.